18F/acquisitions.18f.gov/README.md

 ./manage.py createsuperuser --noinput --username foo --email foo@localhost
 ```

+You can use the superuser's email to log in to the system.

-And then run the application:
+Finally, run the application:

 ```
 ./manage.py runserver